Select Page

 Life is going to kick their butts from time to time.
 But guess what?
 They’re going to get back up.
 And fortunately, they’ve have you in their corner’.
 So you can breathe.

-As a matter of fact, I’d say nothing is more important to growing your child’s confidence than you demonstrating your confidence to them.
+Nothing is more important to growing your child’s confidence than you demonstrating your confidence to them.

-The second thing you want to be, as a parent who wants to help guide their young adult to make smart decisions for their future, is to BE AN OBSERVER.
 A lot of times, we’re talking when we could simply be listening or paying better attention.
 What are they into?
 What are their strengths?
 What is their best subject at school?

 Not only that, but what are their weaknesses?
 I firmly believe in going where my strengths can be of service rather than focusing on what I don’t do well.
 If your kid hates science or is easily grossed out, they probably won’t be a doctor.
 Cool.
 You don’t have to force anything.

-As an observant parent, you have an in-depth glimpse into their personalities.
 Is your child lively and upbeat, or more thoughtful and earnest, or do they tend to be more serious and focused?

 What about the way they view the world?
 What are they passionate about?
 What do they care about?
 By observing your young human, you’ll have a good sense of their skills and what matters in their personal universe.
 The insights you gain here will give you the information you need to help them move in the right direction.